Last updated on

 This dill pickle pasta salad features tangy and crunchy dill pickles.
 The creamy homemade dressing blends incredibly well with the tender pasta and cheese to complement these unexpected stars of the show.

 There are so many choices for cold salads and we have lots of great recipes to help you out.
-Try out a few of our best pasta salads for your next potluck or weeknight dinner: Elbow Macaroni Pasta Salad, Italian Pasta Salad, BLT Pasta Salad, or our Cucumber Salad.
+Try out a few of our best pasta salads for your next potluck or weeknight dinner: Taco Pasta Salad, Elbow Macaroni Pasta Salad, Italian Pasta Salad, BLT Pasta Salad, Egg Pasta Salad or, for a non-pasta salad, try our German Potato Salad, Cucumber Salad or Grape Salad.

 You will need: